Sniffy2019/Love-to-Read/README.md

 * The survey page (see-here-for-details.html) encourages feedback, lets the site understand the user’s personal preference, and encourages the information by entering a prize draw.

+* There is on the see here for details page a video link of people reading in various scenarios.

 ### How the pages help the reader navigate the website.